cpm-cmake/CPM.cmake/test/integration/README.md

 $ ruby test/integration/runner.rb
 ```

-The runner will run all tests and generate a report of the exeuction.
+The runner will run all tests and generate a report of the execution.

 The current working directory doesn't matter.
 If you are in `<repo-root>/test/integration`, you can run simply `$ ruby runner.rb`.